lsst-dm/dm_dev_guide/services/software.rst

    Although the material presented below remains valid, the shared stack from May 2020 onwards (:file:`/software/lsstsw/stack_20200504`) provides the complete toolchain required for Science Pipelines development.
    It is no longer necessary to load a software collection to work with the shared stack.

-The ``lsst-login`` systems are configured with the latest CentOS 7.x as its operating system.
+The LDF server nodes are configured with the latest CentOS 7.x as its operating system.
 This release of CentOS provides an old set of development tools, centered around version 4.8.5 of the `GNU Compiler Collection`_ (GCC).
 Updated toolchains are made available through the “Software Collection” system.
 The following Software Collections are currently available: